Guy Sansaricq

-Guy A. Sansaricq (October 6, 1934 – August 21, 2021) was a Haitian-American prelate of the Catholic Church who served as auxiliary bishop of the Diocese of Brooklyn in New York from 2006 to 2010.
+Guy A. Sansaricq (October 6, 1934 – August 21, 2021), also known as Pierre Marie Guy Sansaricq, was a Haitian-American Catholic prelate who served as auxiliary bishop of the Diocese of Brooklyn from 2006 to 2010.
 He headed the Office of the Pastoral Care of Migrants and Refugees of the U.S. Conference of Catholic Bishops from 1988 to 2021.

-He was the first Haitian-born bishop of the Catholic Church in the United States.
+Sansaricq was the first Haitian-born Catholic bishop in the United States.
 He was an emblematic figure in advocating the rights of Haitian immigrants and the undocumented, as well as an ardent opponent of the Duvalier dictatorship.
+He was accused of child sex abuse in 2019.

 Biography

 Early life and ministry

 Sansaricq was born in Jérémie, Haiti, into a Catholic family.
 He attended the seminary of the Jeremie Diocese for five years, after which he received a scholarship to St. Paul's Pontifical Seminary in Ottawa, Ontario, Canada, where he studied philosophy and theology for seven years.

 On June 29, 1960, he was ordained a priest of the Diocese of Les Cayes in Haiti in the cathedral in Port-au-Prince, Haiti.

 Sansaricq was first assigned to the staff of the cathedral in Les Cayes.
 After training there, he worked for seven years as a chaplain for Haitian immigrants in the Bahamas.
 There he developed his understanding of the plight of emigrants, especially the undocumented.
 When he completed that assignment, the government of Jean Claude Duvalier refused him reentry into Haiti.
 Many of his relatives died in a massacre, the Vêpres de Jérémie or Jérémie Vespers, under the Duvalier regime in August 1964.
 He was given a scholarship to study social sciences at the Pontifical Gregorian University in Rome, where he received a master's degree in 1971 after four years of study.